-- [31] The Respondent submitted the City's cap rate study (Exhibit R1, p.54), which examined 16 downtown properties with mean/median values of 4.65% and 4.82% respectively for the base valuation period, and mean/median values of 5.07% and 5.02% respectively for 2012 sales only (truncated six month period). - [32] In response to the Complainant's first and second arguments, to exclude all portfolio sales as being unreliable indicators of typical market value, the Respondent asserted that there was categorically no evidence proffered by the Complainant to prove that these portfolio sales were anything but valid market transactions, reflecting typical market values for B quality office buildings in the downtown core. - [33] The Respondent submitted into evidence the following documents in support of each of the portfolio sales relied upon: a RealNet Transaction Summary, a Commercial Edge Transaction Summary, a Land Titles Transfer of Land document, a sworn Affidavit of Value document, and a Corporate Registration Search summary. - [34] The Respondent further submitted numerous CARB and MGB decisions (including a number of recent 2013 decisions) in support of their argument to include the portfolio sales. - In response to the Complainant's third argument (inconsistent valuation parameters), the Respondent indicated that the City's policy is to use NOI inputs and parameters closest to the transaction dates of the sales used in their cap rate study.
-Thus, sales occurring between July 1 and December 31 of 2011 would be analysed using input parameters developed for the July 1, 2011 valuation date. - [36] Similarly, sales occurring between January 1 and June 30 of 2012 would be analysed using input parameters developed for the July 1, 2012 valuation date.
-The Respondent asserted that the input data utilized in each case was typical data merely applied to the valuation period closest to the transaction date of each respective sale, which in the City's estimation produces more accurate valuation outcomes than merely applying one standard valuation period to all sales. - [37] When asked why the City chose to use a retrospective methodology for their capitalization rate study, the Respondent stated that the City believes this method "produces more accurate" results. - [38] In response to the Complainant's evidence noted in paragraph (par.)
-26 above, the Respondent asserted that those assessments were from 2011 for retail properties in a different economic zone than the downtown office property under complaint in the subject hearing.
+- [28] The Respondent submitted the City's Cap Rate study [Exhibit R1, p.89], which examined 16 downtown properties with mean/median values of 4.65% and 4.82% respectively for the base valuation period, and mean/median values of 5.07% and 5.02% respectively for 2012 comparables only (truncated six month period). - [29] In response to the Complainant's first and second arguments, to exclude all portfolio sales as being unreliable indicators of typical market value, the Respondent asserted that there was categorically no evidence proffered by the Complainant to prove that these portfolio sales were anything but valid market transactions, reflecting typical market activity in the downtown office Class B properties for the 2012 assessment year.

+- [30] The Respondent submitted into evidence the following documents in support of each of the portfolio sales relied upon: a RealNet Transaction Summary, a Commercial Edge Transaction Summary, a Land Titles Transfer of Land document, a sworn Affidavit of Value document, and a Corporate Registration Search summary. - [31] The Respondent further submitted numerous CARB and MGB decisions (including a number of recent 2013 decisions) in support of their argument to include the portfolio sales. - [32] In response to the Complainant's third argument, inconsistent valuation parameters, the Respondent indicated that the City's policy is to use NOI inputs and parameters closest to the transaction dates of the sales used in their Cap Rate study.
+Thus, sales occurring between July 1 and December 31 of 2011 would be analysed using input parameters developed for the July 1, 2011 valuation date. - [33] Similarly, sales occurring between January 1 and July 1 of 2012 would be analysed using input parameters developed for the July 1, 2012 valuation date.
+The Respondent asserted that the input data utilized in each case was typical data merely applied to the valuation period closest to the transaction date of each respective sale, which in the City's estimation produces more accurate valuation outcomes than merely applying one standard valuation period to all sales. - [34] When asked why the City chose to use a retrospective methodology for their Capitalization Rate study, the Respondent stated that the City believes this method "produces more accurate" results. - [35] In response to the Complainant's evidence noted in paragraph 23 above, the Respondent asserted that those assessments were from 2011 for retail properties in a different economic zone than the downtown office property under complaint in the subject hearing.